January 25th 2023

 JLL

-Emma leads JLL’s research in UK living capital markets, providing insights and reports on build-to-rent, student accommodation, co-living and later living.
-She supports JLL’s living capital markets team and the research consultancy.
 She is a former business analyst and journalist.
 She was residential editor at Estates Gazette, where she reported on residential investment and development, and established BTR data through EG Radius, alongside a series of print supplements exploring the growth of the sector.

 Cllr Promise Knight

-Cabinet Member for housing, Homelessness and Renters Security
+Cabinet Member for Housing, Homelessness and Renters Security

 Brent Council